colonyevan/colonyevan.github.io/README.md

 ### Javascript

-- [ ] Map tha shows where I have been
+- [ ] Map that shows where I have been